Black River Technical College

 Black River Technical College (BRTC) is a public community college in Pocahontas, Arkansas.
 It is named for the Black River which runs through the city.
 BRTC serves approximately 3,000 students annually through its degree programs, technical courses, and community educational offerings.

 History

 BRTC was established in 1972 as Black River Vocational Technical School on land donated by the City of Pocahontas, Arkansas.
 BRTC's original purpose was to provide vocational education for the Northeast Arkansas region.
-The college adopted its current name in 1991 and became an independent institution of higher education in 1993 at which time it offered associates degrees and college courses toward core requirements for four-year schools.
+The college adopted its current name in 1991 and became an independent institution of higher education in 1993 at which time it offered associate degrees and college courses toward core requirements for four-year schools.

 Governance

 BRTC is governed by a seven-member board of trustees appointed by the governor.
 Each trustee serves a seven-year term which ends on June 30 of the final year.

 Campus

 The college's main campus is on Arkansas State Highway 304 E in Pocahontas, covering 246030 sqft in 20 buildings over 90 acre.

 BRTC also has one offsite location in Paragould about 40 minutes away from Pocahontas that offers technical and general education credit and workforce training.
 It is also the location for the Greene County Industrial Training Center.